SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 look for the Chinese TV series.
 Reading subtitles is not the worst thing in the world, my daughters who have Smartphone addiction and extremely normal average "ADHD" (the type every kid has these days, total normality) watch a lot of Korean sitcom and romcom drama.
+I guess they've evolved eyeballs that can flicker in sync with subtitle display frequency with no conscious mental effort.

 ### The Premise